 You want your practice to function in the most organized, efficient way possible, but making that happen means finding ways to improve your operations.
 However, outdated patient intake processes and solutions can get in the way, preventing healthcare practices from running as smoothly as possible.

 Smoother practice management comes with many of its own benefits, from improved patient and staff satisfaction to increased revenue and retention.
-In addition to improving operational efficiency, digitization can also help to reduce the number of late or missed payments by automating the collection of payments through your intake process.
+In addition to simplifying practice workflows, digitization can also help to reduce the number of late or missed payments by automating the collection of payments through your intake process.

 4. Mitigate Data Entry Errors